Stop writing to get published, and start writing because you love it.

 Real writers do not begin the day with aspirations of seeing their words in print; they simply show up, available to be used as a mouthpiece.

-Real writers do not need audience or inspiration; they have the Muse.
+Real writers do not need audience or inspiration; they have the Muse.[/specialbox]

-I don’t think that I’ll ever approach writing the same way again after reading Madeleine L’Engle’s Walking On Water.
+I don't think I'll ever approach writing the same way again after reading Madeleine L'Engle's Walking On Water.
+She helped me understand that writing (or any creative effort) is what she calls an “incarnational activity.”

+This means that the whole point of writing is, well, to write.
+It sounds redundant, but it isn't.
 By this rationale, to write with the goal of getting published for the sake of being famous is selfish, if not downright blasphemous.

-Writing for the Wrong Reasons
+Writing for the wrong reasons

-Let’s face it — we all have some mixed motives for wanting our content to be read by the masses.
-We put such hard work into what we do, it’s tempting to want a little recognition.
-Isn’t it?
+Let's face it: we all have some mixed motives for wanting our content to be read by the masses.
+We put such hard work into what we do, it's tempting to want a little recognition.
+Isn't it?

-We begin to focus on the audience more than on the act of creating, and ultimately, our art suffers.
+We begin to focus on the audience more than the act of creating, and ultimately, our art suffers.
 We grow self-conscious and worrisome about how a certain word or phrase will be perceived.
 It becomes less about the art and more about how much other people like us.

 Any passion you practice must be sustainable.
 And when you do something primarily for the acclaim of others, it hardly ever lasts.

 If you cannot learn to love writing, consider moving on to another hobby.
-This one is not for you.
-Not as a serious vocation, anyway.
+This one is not for you, not as a serious vocation, anyway.

 You may still occasionally write this or that, but if all you want is to get published, then hire a ghost writer.

-Or, learn how to enjoy writing for what it is — an arduous and sometimes tedious process of dying to yourself and being reborn.
-It is painful and glorious all at the same time and to not to be taken lightly in the least.
+Or learn how to enjoy writing for what it is — an arduous and sometimes tedious process of continually dying to yourself and being reborn.
+It is painful and glorious all at the same time and not to be taken lightly.

-Writing for the Right Reasons
+Writing for the right reasons

 Please do not write to get published.